awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 (<a href="https://golang.org/doc/faq#generics">link<a>)

-Well, how less smoothly is not stated, but I would argue even minor annoyances can grow weary if encountered frequently enough.
-And even these seemingly minor annoyances can se.

-#### Flow distruption

-Perhaps the most elusive, but rather destructive aspect of the lack of generics in Go is how the language forces the user to go into uninteresting details while expressing ideas, distrupting the programmer's flow.
-Those who never used generics might not notice this, so here are some quite arbitrary examples:
+Well, how less smoothly?
+Let's investigate.

 (Quiet a good chunk of this blog post will be dedicated to help people who never used generics to develop an intuition why generics are useful.
 If you are not interested in this part, scroll down a bit.)

+#### Bye-bye code reuse

+A rather suprising set of functionality is missing from the standard library: a type of 'bread and butter' code which deals with <a href="http://hackage.haskell.org/package/base-4.7.0.1/docs/Data-List.html">simple but often encountered scenarios</a> what no programmer should implement, because it is simply a waste of brainpower cycles - there is no gain to be won by reimplementing - let's say - deduping elements in a slice.

-##### Deduping slice elements
+##### Example: Deduping slice elements

-Let's take a ratherDeduping elements of a slice happens the following way in go:
+Deduping elements of a slice happens the following way in go:

 {% highlight go %}
 package main